 Not at all, pork is completely safe to feed ourselves and our pets.
 It seems to be that pork gets a bad reputation still because trichinella spiralis reports were significantly high in the 1950’s and this was reportedly related to swine being fed uncooked garbage that contained the parasite.
 Since the 50’s strict regulations have been implemented in the processing of pigs for slaughter.
 T. spiralis is more common now in wild game such as boar and bear and this is where following guidelines for freezing, curing or cooking would be strongly advised.
 Trichinella Spiralis is a reportable disease which means any and all cases in humans or domestic animals must be reported to the Centre for Disease Control and less than 10 cases a year in North America are currently reported…so the risk is quite minimal – though still present.
 The last case in Canada was reported in 2013 in a human.

 The most important factor in feeding raw meat is safe food handling.
 This applies to the manufacturer and you, the user!
-It is important to source your raw pet food from producers such as Iron Will Raw who follow strict food safety programs to ensure our high-quality meats are processed in optimal conditions to prevent bacterial growth and contamination.
+It is important to source your raw pet food from producers such as Iron Will Raw who don't just "impliment" food safety programs, but rather have and maintain Certifications to ensure our high-quality meats are processed in optimal conditions to prevent bacterial growth and contamination.

 At home, we encourage users to practice safe food handling as well.
 Never thaw, refreeze and re-thaw meat as this can allow bacteria to grow.
 Thaw raw meat slowly in the refrigerator or in cold water.
 Avoid leaving raw meat out for pets to pick at throughout the day.
 Wash hands, utensils, bowls and serving surfaces with warm soapy water after contact with raw meat.
 Avoid letting pets chew raw meaty bones on indoor surfaces that can not be cleaned.